google/physical-web/documentation/techpack.md

 Note: The instructions on the page show the Intel Edison Arduino kit, but the same instructions apply to the Intel Edison Mini-Breakout kit.
 Also, please ignore the micro-switch instruction as it applies only to the Arduino kit.

 ##Configure your Edison
-Ssh into your Edison (using PuTTY for Windows, or terminal “screen /dev/...” command for Mac and Linux).
+SSH into your Edison (using PuTTY for Windows, or terminal “screen /dev/...” command for Mac and Linux).
 To setup login, password, and wifi connection, run (and follow the onscreen instructions):

     configure_edison --setup